 - Never Live It Down: Ironically, despite Forgiveness being the theme of this episode, some viewers aren't forgiving towards Marge and Homer for punishing Bart.
 This is despite them showing remorse for making Bart run away, Homer having done worse things to Bart without issue, Marge being at her Rage Breaking Point at that scene, and Bart reacted to Homer's ordering him to his room with a smartass remark (which in turn led to Marge's accusation that he'd ruined Thanksgiving), which just escalated the situation and made it clear that even if his destroying Lisa's centrepiece was accidental, he didn't feel any remorse over it.

 - Crossing with Skewed Priorities, Bart tries to put the turkey where Lisa's centerpiece is when there is actually implied room for the turkey where Homer is sitting, judging by Homer's eagerness to carve the turkey.

 - This can also apply to Lisa; Bart is carrying a heavy and hot turkey, and clearly needs to put it down as soon as he can.
 Lisa could have easily slid her centerpiece to the side so that he had room to.

-- The Woobie: If there's one thing the fans can agree on, it's that Lisa is definitely one here; she never did anything wrong yet she gets her centerpiece thrashed and blames herself for Bart running away.
+- The Woobie: If there's one thing the fans can agree on, it's that Lisa is definitely one here.
+She never did anything wrong, yet her centerpiece which she worked so hard on gets thrashed and she blames herself for Bart running away.

 YMMV / The Simpsons S2 E7 "Bart vs. Thanksgiving"